block-open-source/goose/README.md

 draft, or complete the change entirely?
 Do you prefer to work in a terminal or in your IDE?

 Doing our work requires a lot of tools, like Jira, GitHub, Slack, as well APIs for infrastructure and data pipelines.
 Goose handles all of these, and is extensible.
-You can run anything invokable by a shell command, Python or a plugin.
+Goose can run anything invokable by a shell command, Python or a plugin.

 Like semi-autonomous driving, Goose handles the heavy lifting, allowing you to focus on other priorities.
 Simply set it on a task and return later to find it completed, boosting your productivity with less manual effort.
 Read on to get